BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/XRechnung/new and planned/_index.md

 #### Version 2.20.0.1 - 13.10.2025
 Corrections:
-- Skip XML node PartyTaxScheme when TaxSchemeId is.
+- Skip XML node PartyTaxScheme when TaxSchemeId is empty.

 #### Version 2.20.0.0 - 29.08.2025
 **New Features:**